alexrdnk/Evaluating-Cost-Efficiency-of-Various-Maintenance-Strategies-for-Data-Center/Update README.md

 ## 🔧 Future Improvements

-- Support for additional failure models (e.g., Weibull distribution for more accurate failure rate estimation).
+- Optimization of existing Weibull distribution implementation for improved accuracy and efficiency.
 - Implementation of machine learning techniques for predictive maintenance optimization.
 - Enhancements in reporting and visualization tools for deeper analysis.

 ## 🤝 Developer

 - **Oleksandr Radionenko**

-For inquiries or contributions, please feel free to reach out.